PART 29: GROWING PAINS

 “I’m getting something,” Frank confirmed.
 “It’s… yes, hallelujah, we have power!”

 Luci brushed off her hands, smiling happily.
 “Excellent.
-I can’t see how these new circuits would overheat the device, and it should now be possible to incorporate an item that displays exact time of arrival!
+I can’t see how these new circuits would overheat the device like before, and it should now be possible to incorporate an item that displays exact time of arrival.
 Give or take three minutes, nineteen times out of twenty.”

 “You’re done?”
 Carrie asked, coming back over where they were working.
 “We can do more time traveling now?”